RoulaHwaije/JHipster/README.md

 - CI/CD Setup: Set up a GitHub Actions workflow to automatically build the Docker image and push it to Docker Hub on each push to the main branch

 1. Create a GitHub Repository (If Not Already Done)
-2. Create a Docker Hub Account (If Not Already Done):
-Once signed in, create a new repository where your Docker image will be pushed.
+2. Create a Docker Hub Account (If Not Already Done) Once signed in, create a new repository where your Docker image will be pushed.
 3. Add Docker Hub Credentials to GitHub Secrets:
 GitHub Actions need your Docker Hub credentials to push the Docker image.
 These credentials are stored as secrets in your GitHub repository: